ekac-eseehc/interview/java.md

 > * unchecked exception - ( runtime ) NullPointerException , ArrayIndexOutOfBoundException
 > * error - ( secere exception ) OutOfMemory

+---

+## what is the diffrence between throw and throws in Java Exception Handling?
+> * throws
+>   + declare exception class name at method signature
+>   + single or multiple exception throws
+> * thorw
+>   + create an exception object and throw it explicitly
+>   + within method
+>   + single exception throw

+---